October 16. Kazinform's timeline of major events

 World Anesthesia Day commemorates the first successful demonstration of ether anesthesia on October 16, 1846.
 This ranks as one of the most significant events in the history of medicine and took place at the Massachusetts General Hospital, home of the Harvard School of Medicine.

-1940 - The Semipalatinsk state historical and cultural, literary and memorial museum reserve of the great poet, founder of the Kazakh handwritten literature, enlightener, and composer Abai is unveiled.
+1940 - The Semipalatinsk state historical and cultural, literary and memorial museum reserve of the great poet, founder of the Kazakh handwritten literature, enlightener, composer Abay Kunanbayev is unveiled.

-1972 - The Zhautykov republican specialized physics and mathematics school for gifted children is founded in Almaty.
+1972 - The Zhautykov republican specialized physics and mathematics school for gifted children is established in Almaty.

-1991 - The Law on Election of the President of the Kazakh SSR is signed.
-The first nationwide president election is held on December 1, 1991.
-Nursultan Nazarbayev is elected the first Head of State of the Republic of Kazakhstan.
+1991 - The Law on Election of the President of Kazakh SSR is signed.

-2007 - Kazakhstan, Iran, and Azerbaijan sign an agreement on construction of the branch railway line running from Kazakhstan to Iran through Turkmenistan en route Uzen-Gyzylgaya-Bereket-Etrek-Gorgan.
-The document is inked by then-leaders of the countries Nursultan Nazarbayev, Ilham Aliyev, and Mahmoud Ahmadinejad.
+2007 - Kazakhstan, Iran and Azerbaijan sign an agreement on construction of the branch railway line running from Kazakhstan to Iran through Turkmenistan en route Uzen-Gyzylgaya-Bereket-Etrek-Gorgan.

-2015 - The National Bank of the Republic of Kazakhstan releases the anniversary gold and silver coins of Lunar Calendar and Flora and Fauna of Kazakhstan series.
+2015 - Kazakhstan's National Bank releases anniversary gold and silver coins of Lunar Calendar and Flora and Fauna of Kazakhstan series.

-2016 – Oliara (Off-season) drama by Kazakhstani director Yelzat Yeskendir wins the award at the Busan International Film Festival.
-The drama is based on the novel of Kazakh writer Oralkhan Bokei.

-2017 – Almaty city hosts the President Almaty Union Chess Players Cup-2.
+2017 - The President Almaty Union Chess Players Cup-2 held in Almaty.
 Kazakhstan's Zhansaya Abdumalik wins top honors.

-2019 – The Republic of Kazakhstan and the Council of Europe sing the mutual agreement on Kazakhstan’s accession to the Council of Europe Group of States against Corruption (GRECO).

-2019 – The first batch of low enriched uranium (LEU) is delivered to the Bank of Low Enriched Uranium of the International Atomic Energy Agency (IAEA) in Ust-Kamenogorsk, East Kazakhstan region.